Lohmann: For his new book, author Dean King explores Yosemite and the life of John Muir

 “It’s a different scale of wilderness and earthscape that kind of blew my mind in a way and made me realize the United States is just different than I had perceived it before, and I wanted to explore that.”

-He retraced some of Muir’s steps for “Guardians,” visiting Scotland, his birthplace, Wisconsin, where he grew up, and, of course.
-Yosemite and other places in the west that shaped the life of the man who is credited with creating the National Park System and establishing the Sierra Club and, as King describes him, is “spiritual leader of the environmental movement.”
+He retraced some of Muir’s steps for “Guardians,” visiting Scotland, Muir's birthplace, Wisconsin, where he grew up and, of course, Yosemite, as well as with some of the other places in the west that shaped the life of the man who is credited with creating the National Park System and establishing the Sierra Club.
+Muir, as King describes him, is the “spiritual leader of the environmental movement.”

-And, yet, King is not sure there’s another historical figured “perceived so differently,” depending on what side of the country you’re on.
+And, yet, King is not sure there is another historical figured “perceived so differently,” depending on what side of the country in which one is located.

 “He’s little-known on the East Coast,” King said.
 “People ask me, ’How do you say his name?’
 They’ve heard of him probably, but don’t really know what he did or who he was.”

-On the West Coast, people tend to understand Muir was far more than the grizzled, hermit-looking character who could wax poetic about life in the woods.
+On the West Coast, people tend to understand Muir was far more than a grizzled, hermit-looking character who could wax poetic about life in the woods.

 Muir “operated in a world tinged with racism, and … occasionally failed to transcend negative stereotypes,” wrote King, who believes Muir was, in fact, “socially progressive,” and “would ultimately reveal that he believed in the equality of all people.”

-Muir was indeed a gifted writer, churning out story after story about the beauty of nature, the harms man was inflicting upon it and the preservation that was needed, but it wasn’t until he connected with magazine editor Robert Underwood Johnson – the “friendship” in the book’s title -- did Muir’s words start to have the practical effect he was seeking.
+Muir was indeed a gifted writer, churning out story after story about the beauty of nature, the harms human beings were inflicting upon it and the preservation that was needed, but it was not until he connected with magazine editor Robert Underwood Johnson — the “friendship” mentioned in the book’s title — that Muir’s words started to have the practical effect he was seeking.

 The two men met in 1889, at a time when Muir had become “a little bit frustrated,” King said, because “while he’s getting published, no one’s really listening.”
 Muir took Johnson on a tour of Yosemite, showing him not only the remarkable beauty of the place but also the beginning of its end as farming, logging and other money-making ventures threatened to decimate the valley and surrounding countryside